loosely-covered/set-lists/README.md

 - a table of contents that lists all the songs for that gig; and
 - for each of those songs, a page containing the lead sheet for that song.

 The `lead-sheet` folder contains all of the "lead sheets" (lyrics, plus structure) for the songs in our repertoire.
-If new songs need to be added, before creating the new Set List, go to the `lead-sheets` folder, and follow the README instructions therein to add the new song(s).
+If new songs need to be added, before creating the new Set List, go to the `lead-sheets` folder, and follow the README instructions therein to add the new song(s).  **Don't forget** to leave a blank line at the end of every lead sheet!

 ## Create a Set List

 For a new Set List, you should create a **new file** specific to that gig using the following instructions:

 1. Click the "Add file" dropdown button, followed by the "Create new file" button.
-2. In the "Name Your File ..." field, name the new Set List for that gig as "set-list-location-date.txt" (e.g., "set-list-nicholson-2021-02-08.txt").
+2. In the "Name Your File ..." field, name the new Set List for that gig as "set-list-location-date.md" (e.g., "set-list-nicholson-2021-02-08.md").
 3. Add each song on a new line, using the format "./lead-sheet/Amber.md".
 6. Click the green "Commit new file" button at the bottom of the page to save.
 7. Wait a few minutes, then the PDF file for the new Set List will appear in the repo.